Minimalist Uniform Project – One Year Update

 One year in, and I remain extremely pleased with the minimalist uniform project.
 I see no reason why I’ll stop in 2016.

-2 thoughts on “Minimalist Uniform Project – One Year Update
+2 responses to “Minimalist Uniform Project – One Year Update”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.